With Ramadan nearing by, I thought its time to shed some light and information about the holy month of Ramadan.

-Millions of Muslims around the world mark the start of Ramadan — a month of intense prayer, dawn-to-dusk fasting and nightly feasts.
+Millions of Muslims around the world mark the start of Ramadan — a month of intense prayer, dawn-to-dusk fasting, and nightly feasts.
+There are a lot of questions being asked on how the process is for Muslims?
+Why do they fast?
+Who gets exempted from fasting?

 The purpose of fasting is to bring the faithful closer to God and to remind them of the suffering of those less fortunate.
 Muslims often donate to charities during the month and feed the hungry.